How are Matric Final Marks Calculated - A Complete Guide

 How Much is Needed for Matric Pass?

-The score that a student receives for each subject is calculated to determine what level of pass they have achieved: bachelor, diploma, higher certificate, or NSC pass.
-The pass level allows students provisional admission into the course of their choice.
-A higher pass level allows students to complete a professional degree and join the workforce with a much higher salary as compared to someone who achieves a pass level.
+The score that a student receives for each subject is calculated to determine what level of pass they have achieved.
+These pass levels are Bachelor, Diploma, Higher Certificate, or NSC pass.
+The pass level allows students admission into the undergraduate programme of their choice.

 Bachelors Pass